Johann Wanzenried (Kunsttöpferei Loder & Schweizer) (Kunsttöpferei Adolf Schweizer)

 Kunst-Töpferei / Art Pottery.

 They had a son, named Johann Wanzenried, who was born on the 8th October 1847.
 He attended Primary & Secondary in Steffisburg and then "Institute Reymond” in Ecublens.
 He was accepted into the Polytechnic in Zurich and did well for the first three years, although he failed to attend the third year’s final quarter’s examination due to sickness.
 In the fourth year which was 1869/70, he only managed to complete one semester, with a limited syllabus and even then achieved poor results.
-This illness he was to suffer from, for the next 26 years until his death, with deteriorating mental faculties over that period.
+This illness he was to suffer from for the next 26 years until his death, produced deteriorating mental faculties over that period.
+A possible cause for this mental breakdown could well have been the use of powdered lead in the glazes they used in this area.
 At the same time, his father, Johannes wanted to retire and transferred his family home, together with the barn, workshops and plant to his sole surviving son Johann, during 1868, despite Johann being underage.
 Johann became responsible for the family business, when his father died in 1872.
 He married Maria Luisa née Ingold (b.1849 -d.1929) in 1873.

 He began to expand the workshop into a full ceramics manufactory.
 Over the next five years he added a clay particle size grader, a drying shed and firing ovens, plus more equipment to produce glazes.
 His raw clay items were moulded to ensure reliable production, rather than turned on a potters wheel.
 As the founding year of the manufactory he used the year 1878.